zefdelgadillo/gcs-fixity-function/README.md

 * `fixity.file_operations` view to show all operations and diffs across time for a bag.

 ### Cloud Function Setup
-The following commands should be run *once for each bag* ensuring PROJECT_ID, BUCKET_NAME, and BAG_NAME are already set.
+The following commands should be run *once for each bucket* ensuring PROJECT_ID, and BUCKET_NAME are already set.

 These commands will deploy the Cloud Function that tracks your bucket.
 ```